 In cases typically used for separation level matters, prior to the conclusion of an investigation, the respondent group or organization, in conjunction with their Headquarters when applicable, may elect to take responsibility for the prohibited conduct by contacting the Office of Community Standards (OCS) via the link in their initial letter.
-Following the submission, the OCS may solicit additional information relating to the matter from the group or organization and any related parties.
+Following the submission, the OCS may solicit additional information relating to the matter from the group or organization and any relevant parties.
 The OCS will issue a brief outcome determination, inclusive of any information collected, summarizing the timeline and allegations and stating the responding group or organization has accepted responsibility.
 The OCS will then refer the matter to a Sanctioning Panel.
+Following the determination of sanctions, parties may appeal the sanctions imposed but not the finding(s) of responsibility as accepted by Respondent.
+In the event a Respondent decides to accept responsibility for some but not all of the allegations, the OCS will determine whether to sever the matter, sending the allegations for which the Respondent has accepted responsibility to a sanctioning panel for sanctioning and continuing with the formal resolution process for the remaining allegations.
+Alternatively, the OCS may determine it will proceed with the formal resolution process for all allegations.